Jean-Michel Basquiat: Street art and Gray: 1978–1980

-Rise to fame and success: 1980–1986
+Rise to fame: 1980–1982

 In June 1980, Basquiat participated in The Times Square Show, a multi-artist exhibition sponsored by Collaborative Projects Incorporated (Colab) and Fashion Moda.
 He was noticed by various critics and curators, including Jeffrey Deitch, who mentioned him in an article titled "Report from Times Square" in the September 1980 issue of Art in America.
 In February 1981, Basquiat participated in the New York/New Wave exhibition, curated by Diego Cortez at New York's P.S.1.
-Italian artist Sandro Chia recommended Basquiat's work to Italian dealer Emilio Mazzoli, who promptly bought 10 paintings for Basquiat to have a show at his gallery in Modena, Italy in May 1981.
+Italian artist Sandro Chia recommended Basquiat's work to Italian dealer Emilio Mazzoli, who promptly bought 10 paintings for Basquiat to have a show at his gallery in Modena, Italy, in May 1981.
 In December 1981, art critic Rene Ricard published "The Radiant Child" in Artforum magazine, the first extensive article on Basquiat.
 During this period, Basquiat painted many pieces on objects he found in the streets, such as discarded doors.

 Basquiat sold his first painting, Cadillac Moon (1981), to Debbie Harry, lead singer of the punk rock band Blondie, for $200 after they had filmed Downtown 81 together.
+However Debbie in her autobiography on page 174 states the painting was "Self-Portrait with Suzanne.
 He also appeared as a disc jockey in the 1981 Blondie music video "Rapture", a role originally intended for Grandmaster Flash.
 At the time, Basquiat was living with his girlfriend, Suzanne Mallouk, who financially supported him as a waitress.

 In September 1981, art dealer Annina Nosei invited Basquiat to join her gallery at the suggestion of Sandro Chia.
 Soon after, he participated in her group show Public Address.
 She provided him with materials and a space to work in the basement of her gallery.
 In 1982, Nosei arranged for him to move into a loft, which also served as a studio at 101 Crosby Street in SoHo.
 He had his first American one-man show at the Annina Nosei Gallery in March 1982.
 He also painted in Modena for his second Italian exhibition in March 1982.
-With Basquiat saying he felt exploited, that show was canceled because he was expected to make eight paintings in one week.
+That show was canceled, with Basquiat saying he felt exploited because he was expected to make eight paintings in one week.